The Sabbath: A Christian Biblical Perspective

 - If any of these observations of the Sabbath were not followed death was the penalty, typically by stoning (Numbers 15: 32-36).

-- Each fiftieth year, the Jubilee was sabbatical as well (Lev.
-25:8-13).
-The land was to lie uncultivated during these times, indentured servants were released, and debts were to be cancelled (Dt.
-15:2)
+- Each fiftieth year, the Jubilee was sabbatical as well (Leviticus 25:8-13).
+The land was to lie uncultivated during these times, indentured servants were released, and debts were to be cancelled (Deuteronomy 15:2)